risingwavelabs/risingwave-docs-legacy/src/pages/product-lifecycle.md

 1. **Technical preview**: The technical preview stage is where we release a new feature for testing and feedback.
 It's not fully polished or finalized and is subject to change.
 We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
 You may use this feature at your own risk.

 2. **Public preview**: The public preview stage is where we've incorporated feedback from the technical preview and are nearing the final product.
 It's more stable than the technical preview, but there may still be some bugs and issues.
-During this stage, corresponding guides are provided in the official documentation, and the feature is marked with a "Public preview" note.
-A complete list of all such features is offered below.
+During this stage, the corresponding guides are available in the official documentation for your reference.
+For the overview of all such features, see the list below.

 3. **General availability (GA)**: All other features are considered to be generally available.
 The general availability stage is where the feature is fully developed, tested, and ready for use in production environments.